-If you use online social platforms like Reddit, 4Chan, Discord, YouTube, or others, create different usernames and passwords for each service.
-If you use the same username on multiple platforms, a dedicated doxer could link your accounts to compile a detailed picture of your activity.
-And always be careful when revealing personal information.
+If you use online social platforms like Reddit, 4Chan, Discord, or YouTube, create different usernames and passwords for each service.
+If you use the same username on multiple platforms, a doxxer could link your accounts to compile a detailed picture of your activity.
+And always be careful when revealing personal information on social media.

-Some doxers purchase personal information about their targets from data brokers — companies that collect information about people and sell it for profit.
+Some doxxers purchase personal information about their targets from data brokers.
 Many data brokers sell their information to advertisers, but there are also several people-search sites that sell comprehensive personal info to anyone.

-Data brokers gather their info from publicly available records (marriage licenses, government records, voter registration logs), customer loyalty cards (your online and offline buying behavior), online search histories (everything you search, read, or download), and from other data brokers.
+Data brokers gather their info from publicly available records (marriage licenses, government records, voter registration logs), customer loyalty cards (your online and offline buying behavior), online search histories (everything you search, read, or download), and from other data broker companies.

 Phishing is the use of fraudulent communications to trick victims into disclosing sensitive personal information.
-Doxers can use targeted spear-phishing attacks against specific people to collect information on potential victims.
-While many phishing attacks have identity theft as the ultimate goal, the information gained can just as easily be used in doxing attacks.
+Doxxers can use spear phishing attacks against specific people to collect information on targeted victims.
+While many phishing attacks have identity theft as the ultimate goal, the information gained can just as easily be used in doxxing attacks.

-Learn how to recognize and prevent Apple ID phishing scams and other phishing attacks, and you’ll keep doxers from fooling you.
-And for even better protection, use the best antivirus software you can find, which will block phishing attacks and keep you safe from malicious email attachments.
-Avast's antivirus software has a stellar record when it comes to blocking phishing attacks, spyware, and other threats that can expose your identity.
+Learn how to recognize and prevent Apple ID phishing scams and other phishing attacks, and you’ll keep doxxers from fooling you.
+For stronger protection, use the best antivirus software you can find, which will block phishing attacks and keep you safe from malicious email attachments.
+Avast's antivirus software blocks phishing attacks, spyware, and other threats that can expose your identity.